marmelab/koa-multifetch/README.md

 ## Usage

-Send a request to the route where the middleware is listening, passing the requests to do in parallel as a JSON object in the request body.
-For instance, to multiplex calls to `/products/1` and `/users`, make the following request:
+Send a request to the route where the middleware is listening, passing the requests to fetch in parallel as a JSON object in the request body.
+For instance, to fetch `/products/1` and `/users` in parallel, make the following request:

 ```
 POST /multi HTTP/1.1